Toma-CJ/yolo-pose-annotation/README.md

 ### Features
 - **Fully automatic annotation**: Uses `YOLOv8x-pose` to detect keypoints and generate annotations automatically.
-- **Semi-automatic annotation**: Provides an interactive tool to review and correct annotations.
+- **Semi-automatic annotation** (can be used independently): Provides an interactive tool where automatic pose estimation is applied to a single image at a time.
+The user can then manually correct keypoints by clicking and dragging.
 - **Fine-tuning pipeline**: Facilitates the fine-tuning of YOLO pose models with custom datasets.

 ![GUI of semi-automatic annotation tool](assets/gui.gif)